bouassaba/horoscope/README.md

 ## Finally

-I kept my commits as they are, natural, so you can see how I went through the progression of building the app.
+I kept my commits as they are, so you can see how I went through the progression of building the app.